-- A. If you have been trained and feel confident on how to replace a BG tube, and the managing healthcare professional has confirmed it is safe to do so, assemble the equipment as you have been trained and proceed to replace the BG tube, following the training advice you have been given.

-\Refer to BG tube replacement advice leaflet. - B. If you have not been trained or do not feel confident on how to replace the BG tube do not attempt to replace a new one yourself.
-Follow the steps below. - Remain calm. - Place a clean dry dressing over the stoma site to prevent stomach contents leaking onto the skin or clothes - If the patient is in pain and it is safe to have oral medication they should take their prescribed pain relief - Contact the healthcare professional who routinely replaces the BG tube and explain that the BG tube has come out - If the healthcare professional is unavailable contact the GP or local hospital to let them know the tube will need to be replaced.
-This will give the department time to find the medical notes and ensure that a member of staff is available to insert a new tube.
-Tell the emergency department what type of tube it is (if you know) and take the old tube that has fallen out with you in a clean plastic bag - Emphasise that the tube will need to be replaced as soon as possible as the stoma tract may heal over - If you have a spare tube at home take it and the Enteral BGT passport (if applicable) with you.
+- A. If you have been trained and feel confident on how to replace a BG tube, and the managing healthcare professional has confirmed it is safe to do so, assemble the equipment as you have been trained and proceed to replace the BG tube, following the training advice you have been given. \Refer to BG tube replacement advice leaflet. - B. If you have not been trained or do not feel confident on how to replace the BG tube do not attempt to replace a new one yourself.
+Follow the steps below. - Remain calm - If your managing healthcare professional has provided you with a stoma preservation device, insert the device as per training - Place a clean dry dressing over the stoma site to prevent stomach contents leaking onto the skin or clothes - If you are in pain and it is safe to have oral medication you should take your prescribed pain relief - Contact the healthcare professional who routinely replaces the BG tube and explain that the BG tube has come out - If the healthcare professional is unavailable contact the GP or local hospital to let them know the tube will need to be replaced.
+This will give the department time to ensure that a member of staff is available to insert a new tube.
+Tell them what type of tube it is (if you know) and take the old tube that has fallen out with you in a clean plastic bag - Emphasise that the tube will need to be replaced as soon as possible as the stoma tract may heal over - If you have a spare tube at home take it and the Enteral BGT passport (if applicable) with you.
 This will save time, as the type and size of tube may not be readily available in the local hospital emergency department - Once the new tube has been replaced inform the person who routinely changes the tube and order a new BG tube.